Best Android TV Box 2019 – The Ultimate Buying Guide

 Amazon’s Fire TV is certainly the 4K streaming media hybrid that offers the best value for the moment, although you will have to accommodate its tendency to point to Amazon content.
 In addition, you must factor in the subscription cost of an Amazon Prime, without which this device would be constrained.
 In any case, the subscription itself can be good value as it comes with gobs of free music and videos storage for pictures.
 You’ll really have to subscribe to take the most advantage of Amazon’s streamer.

 The Fire TV is an impressive streaming box for the money, as you get a UHD-ready player to go with some casual gameplay.
-Most 4K content will play quite smoothly, and oodles of paid HD and UHD content are readily accessible right off Amazon.
-So long as you have a 4K-ready TV that’s compatible with HDCP 2.2 then the Fire TV would be great choice for enjoying Ultra-HD videos, particularly if you’re a member of both Amazon Prime and Netflix.
+Most 4K content will play quite smoothly, and oodles of paid HD and UHD content are readily accessible right on Amazon.
+So long as you have a 4K-ready TV that’s compatible with HDCP 2.2 then the Fire TV would be a great choice for enjoying Ultra-HD videos, particularly if you’re a member of both Amazon Prime and Netflix.

 That said, if you own a 4K-ready Smart TV with an integrated Android TV module, Amazon’s streaming box would not enhance the functionality of what you already have.
 Whereas true next-generation Android TV boxes like Nvidia’s SHIELD have a built-in potential to evolve into new roles, whereas this model’s constraints in playing UHD content at 30 Hz points to its future hardware limitations.